cojap/MyFirstRepo/README.md

 A Repo to learn
 ## This is a test heading
 ### Hello World!
-*THis is the first item in a list
+*This is list item number 1
-*this is the second
+*this is list item number 2